Rabbid76/graphics-snippets/documentation/model_view_projection_depth.md

 ## Perspective Projection

-At Perspective Projection the projection matrix describes the mapping from 3D points in the world as they are seen from of a pinhole camera, to 2D points of the viewport.
+In perspective projection, the projection matrix describes the mapping of 3D points in the world, as seen from a pinhole camera, onto 2D points in the viewport.
 The eye space coordinates in the camera frustum (a truncated pyramid) are mapped to a cube (the normalized device coordinates).

 ![near far plane](image/perspective.png)